 These pups are also susceptible to skin disorders, including hair loss as well as ear infections.
 The latter one is preventable if owners keep the Springer ears clean and dry at all times.

-To make sure your pooch live a long and healthy life, you should schedule frequent trips to the vet.
+To make sure your pooch lives a long and healthy life, you should schedule frequent trips to the vet.

 Now you must be wondering what these pups eat, well you can feed them 1.5-2 cups of high-quality dry food a day, and they will remain healthy.
 However, do treat them to occasional treats for being good boys!

-Springers have very demanding grooming needs, which is why, as owners, you have to be very attentive towards them.
+Springers have very demanding grooming needs, which is why, as owners, you have to be very attentive toward them.

 The Springer’s double coats must be brushed appropriately at least three times a week with frequent trimming around the head, neck, and ears.

-Since these pups have floppy ears that block air circulation, it is up to you dog owners to weekly check and cleans your pup’s ears to avoid the risk of ear infections, also check for foreign objects in their ears and remove them if there are any.
+Since these pups have floppy ears that block air circulation, it is up to dog owners to weekly check and cleans their pup’s ears to avoid the risk of ear infections, also check for foreign objects in their ears, and remove them if there are any.